Project Settings for a Visual Basic Debug Configuration

 Specifies command-line arguments for the program to be debugged.
 The command name is the program name specified in Start external program.
 If Start Action is set to Start URL, command-line arguments are ignored.

 Specifies the working directory of the program being debugged.
-In Visual Basic, the working directory is the directory the application is launched from, \bin by default.
+In Visual Basic, the working directory is the directory the application is launched from.
+The default working directory is \bin\Debug or \bin\Release, depending on the current configuration.

 Use Remote Machine